 I know for example that I am a visual person and learn best when I see what I am learning.
 However I also know that to learn a language I have to work with my hearing, so I have worked hard to improve my auditory skills so they too will be a strength.

 The habits of learning, where the learner, for example, feels that the only way they can learn a new word is to translate it or look it up in a dictionary, are strategies we have got used to.
 There are in fact many of these kinds of strategies of learning we have accumulated some of which I have looked at in these pages.
 Now, I would like to look at another one of them, one that many people these days feel strongly connected to and that is the need that to write or read what is being learned.
 There is of course no trouble with this medium being used and it is something that can support our learning.
 However at times, like anything that is taken to excess it can cause problems.

-There are of course the few people who can learn languages just be reading, but don’t by confused by that.
-The vast majority of people can’t.
-The few who can have just made some adjustments to how they learn that have enabled them to do it, but if others tried it, they would be most probably doomed to failure or a long hard road.
-This way of learning languages is clearly a preferred learning strategy, nothing to do with our innate learning styles.
-So be careful not to be distracted by the learning styles brigade.
-Instead, seek to find ways of learning that you enjoy AND produce results, even if they go a little against the grain!
+There are of course the few people who can learn languages just by reading, but don't be confused by that.
+The vast majority of people can't.
+The few who can have just made some adjustments to how they learn that have enabled them to do it, but if others tried it, they would be most probably doomed to failure or a long hard road, most probably prompting them to give it away.
+I am not saying reading can't help, it certainly can help your language learning, of that there is no doubt.
+This way of learning languages is clearly a preferred learning strategy, which some people use but it has nothing to do with our innate learning styles.
+The important take away is to seek to find ways of learning that you enjoy AND produce results for you, even if they go a little against the grain!

-* I have recently published a book, Language Learning Unlocked where I go into some depth about a schema that looks at 4 personality types, a schema that was first proposed by Hippocrates and elaborated time and time since then.
+In Language Learning Unlocked a book I wrote 2 years ago, goes into some depth about a schema that looks at 4 personality types, a more in depth schema that was first proposed by Hippocrates and elaborated time and time since then.